heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Repository:
 <https://mvnrepository.com/artifact/org.apache.maven.plugins/maven-shade-plugin>.

-This plugin will interfere in the `package` phase of the Maven build process.
+This plugin will intervene in the `package` phase of the Maven build process.
 It will execute the `shade` goal, which will transform the JAR file to include the dependencies.